Ezzaldeen97/MacGregor_Technical_challenge/README.md

 ![alt text](utils/pics/image-3.png)

-Make sure to Replace the place holders in the config file with the username and password.
 ### 4.5 Setup the web client in the Server
 ![alt text](utils/pics/image-4.png)

-Enter the username and password created in the previous step
+Enter the username and password created in the previous step and connect

 ### 4.6 Subscripe to a topic (or use # wildcard)
 ![alt text](utils/pics/image-5.png)